VectraML/Zoe_Covid_Resource_Bot/README.md

 ### RASA Chatbot Installation

-First install RASA Chatbot in a new virtual environment using the command
-# Rasa Chatbot
 A basic rasa setup which can be built upon

 All of the contents for this file have been picked up from [Rasa Masterclass](https:**//info.rasa.com/masterclass).